jakkes/Jakkes.WebSockets/README.md

-# Jakkes.WebSockets
+## Jakkes.WebSockets
-WebSockets for .NET Core.
-Work in progress.
+# WebSockets for .NET Core.

+Any bugs / features missing that you need just contact me.